 To get to this fence we walked along a stream, it’s dry now because we’re in the dry season but remains the greenest part of the forest.
 Monkeys howled above our heads, playfully checking out who was in their territory.
 These howler monkeys yell like gorillas but really are the size of a two year old, an American two year old, not an Ecuadorian two year old, they’re smaller here.
 They are black and have awesome tails that allow them to eat fruits high up in trees that would otherwise be unreachable.
 They are also known for peeing on people and throwing their own feces in self-defense.
 This was the case with a fun Israeli volunteer who was really into photography.
 In attempt to capture the playful howlers on camera he would climb the trees and quietly follow the monkeys.
 I am not sure if he got any good pictures because he uses film and processes his own prints, but he definitely got some good stories.

 After the fence was put up and photos were taken as evidence of the trash and the new fence we headed uphill.
 This incline is ridiculously hard and I gasped at the new fence that my host dad and uncles had put up the week prior.
 My host dad is 50 but moves like a teenager in the woods.
 He grew up in the forest collecting tagua and palm seeds.
-Maximo, Bigote and I had to take two breaks just to get up this hill, my dad and uncles did it while carrying barbed wire and the fence has three layers… craziness.
+Maximo, Bigote and I had to take two breaks just to get up this hill, my dad and uncles did it while carrying barbed wire and the fence has three la

 The top of this hill marks the highest point in reserve and the farthest boundary from the road.
 From it you can see the ocean, which when you’re hot and sweaty is like a huge tease and makes you think, I wish I was a bird.
-Well, what kind of bird because during one of the breaks a yellow bellied toucan flew over us.
-Toucans have a very distinct call and all of our heads flew to the sky to catch a quick glimpse of this awesome bird.
+Well, what kind of

 Also at the top of the hill, you can find a lot of tagua trees and chonta trees.
 Tagua is the vegetable ivory that is used for jewelry and other art.
 It starts out as a liquid that is in a pod that is in a bunch of pods.
 With time the liquid transforms into a solid like coconut meat and later becomes really really hard.
 So hard that it is called vegetable ivory, you can carve it, dye it and makes amazing things with it.
 Still to this day people drink the tagua liquid where they’re out in the forest and, after that steep climb Max, Bigote and I really chugged it down.
-I also helped Bigote collect chonta which is a small peanut M&M size fruit from a spiny palm tree that is used to make a drink mixed with sweet plantains (Yummy!).
-In order to get the chonta down we had to use a long piece of bamboo, make a hook at the top and attempt to catch the thick stems in the bamboo to tear it off.
-This involved me stepping back and trying to direct Bigote.
-Every time he’s catch a stem of the huge heavy bunch of chonta he’d have to jump back quickly.
-Then we collected the bright orange seeds, drank a little more tagua juice and started to walk along the ridge of the hill.
+I also helped Bigote collect chonta which is a small peanut M&M size

 During the dry season ticks are a problem in the forest and especially near cows.
 The ticks don’t carry diseases but are a pain in the butt and hard to get off.
 I have never ever seen anything so bizarre as the thousands of ticks that were falling on Bigote and Maximo.
 The ticks accumulate at the end of little twigs in the paths and when you hit them all those thousands of ticks stick to your pants and try to find the warm spots.
 Read between the lines here, almost all the men have found ticks in their ‘warm spots’.
-Not to mention armpits or just everywhere!

 My walk in the woods was probably one of my favorite days in Tabuga.
 I felt so at peace, happy and sad all at once.
 I can’t believe I am leaving here so soon and that time has passed so fast.
 Yet, I felt like I was having closure with the forest.
 I saw monkeys, a toucan, tons of other birds, drank tagua, collected chonta and was with my forest family, Bigote and Max.
 Walking down the main road with a machete and a baby strangler fig, in my rubber boats, dirty and exhausted I couldn’t have been happier.